firefly-cpp/NiaARM/docs/getting_started.rst

 - Yule's Q [#fn]_
 - Zhang's Metric [#fn]_

-More information about these interest measures can be found in the API reference of the :class:`~niaarm.rule.Rule` class.
+More information about these interestingness measures can be found in the API reference of the :class:`~niaarm.rule.Rule` class.

 .. rubric:: Footnotes